tinythings/sysinspect/docs/modeldescr/entities.rst

 but it is a compound one, where one can "zoom in" to see its smaller parts, which can also be compound entities representing some part of the network, and so on.

-Facts
+claims
 ^^^^^

-Each entity **must** contain some facts about it.
+Each entity **must** contain some claims about it.

-A section in key/value format contains a series of facts under the name ``facts``.
-Each *fact* consists of *claims*, and a fact can have one or more claims.
-Facts also have states.
-States are essentially the segregation of facts, by which constraints and actions select different parameters for the processing module.
+A section in key/value format contains a series of claims under the name ``claims``.
+Each *claim* consists of *claims*, and a claim can have one or more claims.
+Claims also have states.
+States are essentially the segregation of claims, by which constraints and actions select different parameters for the processing module.

 Syntax:

 .. code-block:: text

-   facts:
+   claims:
      <id>:
       <state>:
         key: value

-Each fact has a label, which allows it to be tagged so that any other process can refer to this particular fact directly or indirectly.
+Each claim has a label, which allows it to be tagged so that any other process can refer to this particular claim directly or indirectly.
 The main use of labels is in declarative constraints.

-Here is an example of a fact that claims there is a TCP network with an open SSH port, listening to the world:
+Here is an example of a claim that claims there is a TCP network with an open SSH port, listening to the world:

 .. code-block:: yaml

-   facts:
+   claims:

-      # Fact ID or label.
+      # Claim ID or label.
 It is unique per
-      # facts set within the entity.
+      # claims set within the entity.
       # The label isn't addressed and skipped.
       tcp-network:

          # State ID by which action may refer it
          default-state:

-            # Fact label
+            # Claim label
             label:

               # Here are whatever key/value data, understandable by a